Conscientious Beekeeping: From the shores of Lake Superior to the banks of the Rio Grande…and beyond!

 or Email Us.

-As proven survivors, they are suitable for the challenging, diverse ecology and microclimates of the Rocky Mountains and the Greater American Southwest.
-Breeding stock has over-wintered at minimum two years with no commercial pharmaceutical applications and is composed of Carniolan, SMR/VSH, Russian, and Italian genetics.
-Bred cooperatively by beekeepers for beekeepers, Southwest Survivor Queenbees have the very best traits from diverse strains of honeybees from across New Mexico, the broader Rio Grande tributaries and Rocky Mountain
+As proven survivors, they are suitable for the challenging, diverse ecology and microclimates of the Rocky Mountains and the Greater American West.
+Breeding stock has over-wintered at minimum two years with no commercial pharmaceutical applications and is composed of Italian, Caucasian, Carniolan, SMR/VSH, Russian x, and Old World genetics.
+Bred cooperatively by beekeepers for beekeepers, our survivor queen bees have the very best traits from diverse strains of honeybees from across New Mexico, the broader Rio Grande tributaries and Rocky Mountain

 Zia Queenbees Are Productive